HassanIqbal715/xv6-riscv-exercises/README.md

 3. Create a program that reads from a text file, and prints all the numbers that are divisble by 6 or 7 and are present between these separators ".,/\t\n\r-".
 (Complete)
 4. Create a memory dump.
 (Complete)
 5. Create the linux find function.
 (Complete)
-6. Create the exect linux function.
+6. Create the exec linux function.
+(Complete)

 ### Week 3 TBD